 Precision between readers for thin-sectioned otoliths was very good as the average coefficient of variation (2.8) was less than 5, which Campana (2001) suggested represented “high precision.”
 This result was somewhat surprising because both readers expressed difficulty interpreting putative annuli near the center of otoliths when few annuli were present (i.e., relatively young fish) and at the margin on all otoliths.
 Due to the sporadic production of year-classes, no fish with an otolith-derived age less than four were collected in 2014.
 Without these young fish, an understanding of the appearance of the first few annuli could not be developed.
 Interpretation of the otolith margin is notoriously difficult (Campana 2001) and a better understanding of the otolith margin also could not be developed because our samples were restricted to two days in early June and a few days in mid-July, rather than throughout the May through September growing season.
 However, length frequency distributions for three other years when Kiyi were sampled in several months suggested that substantial growth in length of Lake Superior Kiyi was not evident until at least late July.
 This suggests that little current season’s growth should have been observed on the otolith thin sections in our sample.
 However, 21% and 36% of the otoliths were categorized by reader 1 and reader 2, respectively, as having evidence for growth in the current season.

 Kiyi ages estimated from otoliths were consistently greater than ages estimated from scales.
-This is consistent with previous results for Lake Superior Cisco (Yule et al. 2008) and Lake Superior Pygmy Whitefish Prosopium coulteri (Eigenmann & Eigenmann) (Stewart et al. 2016), Canadian Lake Whitefish Coregonus clupeaformis (Mitchill) (Mills and Beamish 1980; Barnes and Power 1984) and Round Whitefish Prosopium cylindraceum (Pennant) (Jessop 1972), European Vendace Coregonus albula (Linnaeus) (Aass 1972), as well as for many other fish (Maceina et al. 2007; Quist et al. 2012).
+This is consistent with previous results for Lake Superior Cisco (Yule et al. 2008) and Lake Superior Pygmy Whitefish Prosopium coulteri (Stewart et al. 2016), Canadian Lake Whitefish Coregonus clupeaformis (Mills and Beamish 1980; Barnes and Power 1984) and Round Whitefish Prosopium cylindraceum (Jessop 1972), European Vendace Coregonus albula (Aass 1972), as well as for many other fish (Maceina et al. 2007; Quist et al. 2012).
 Our maximum otolith-derived age estimates of 20 for females and 12 for males is similar to Pratt and Chong (2012) who observed maximum otolith-derived age estimates of 22 for females and 16 for males from Kiyi collected in Canadian waters of Lake Superior and Gorman (2012) who reported Lake Superior Kiyi life spans as >20 years.
 These ages are similar to the maximum otolith-derived age estimates for Lake Superior Cisco (21 for female and 17 for male; Yule et al. 2008).

 Strong year-classes present in the length frequency distributions from 2003-2014 appear to partially validate our otolith-derived age estimates.
 The mode of age-11 fish in 2014 corresponds well with the 2003 year-class and the mode of age-5 and 6 fish in 2014 corresponds, with some ageing error (see below), to the 2009 year-class present in the length frequency distributions.
 However, a mode of age-9 fish that would correspond to the 2005 year-class present in the length frequency distributions was not observed in 2014.
 This lack of age-9 fish in our 2014 age analysis could be attributed to the apparent smaller size of that year-class as compared to the 2003 and 2009 year-classes.
 Thus, with the exception of age-9 fish, our otolith-derived age estimates from 2014 were generally within one year of ages corresponding to strong year-classes of Kiyi.